top of page

 To find the most likely son of Effingham Townley, who died in 1828 in Elizabethtown, New Jersey, I need to set some boundaries.

-First, I'll search heads of households named John in the 1830 and 1840 US Census records.
-Ideally, these Johns will live in Elizabethtown, New Jersey, but the nation was expanding west at that time.
-I won't rule out Johns based on location.
+First, I'll search the 1830 and 1840 US Census records for heads of households named John.
+Ideally, these Johns would live in Elizabethtown, New Jersey, but the nation was expanding west at that time, so I won't rule out Johns based on location.

-Second, I would include multiple spelling variations of the name John and Townley.
+Second, I would include multiple spelling variations of the names John and Townley.

 Third, the Johns had to be of a certain age to be Effingham's son.